tz2614/md5checksum/README.md

 1. Navigate to your working directory and create an empty folder called "bam_check".

-2. If popssible create a virutal environment, so that you can control the library package available for use.
+2. If possible create a virtual environment, so that you can control the library package available for use.
 To run the script without testing, standalone python 2.7.5 should be sufficient.
-The program have not been tested in python 3, but if you wish to, eel free to change the print statements in yours scripts after you have cloned the repository in your local workng directory to test the script in python3.
+The program have not been tested in python 3, but if you wish to, feel free to change the print statements in yours scripts after you have cloned the repository in your local workng directory to test the script in python 3 and above.

 a) check you have virtualenv installed
 ```Bash